Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 \subjclass 32G07, 57R30 \endsubjclass This work was elaborated and written during a one-year visit as a CNRS member at the Pacific Institute for Mathematical Sciences and the University of British Columbia, Vancouver, BC.
 I would like to thank the PIMS and the UBC Math Department for their hospitality, as well as the CNRS for giving me the opportunity of this visit.

 This work was partially supported by grant FABER from the Conseil R\'egional de Bourgogne and by project COMPLEXE (ANR-08-JCJC-0130-01) from the Agence Nationale de la Recherche. \endthanks

 \abstract Consider the following uniformization problem.
 Take two holomorphic (parametrized by some analytic set defined on a neighborhood of $0$ in $\Bbb C^p$, for some $p>0$) or differentiable (parametrized by an open neighborhood of $0$ in $\Bbb R^p$, for some $p>0$) deformation families of compact complex manifolds.
 Assume they are pointwise isomorphic, that is for each point $t$ of the parameter space, the fiber over $t$ of the first family is biholomorphic to the fiber over $t$ of the second family.
 Then, under which conditions are the two families locally isomorphic at 0?
 In this article, we give a sufficient condition in the case of holomorphic families.
 We show then that, surprisingly, this condition is not sufficient in the case of differentiable families.
 We also describe different types of counterexamples and give some elements of classification of the counterexamples.
-These results rely on a geometric study of the Kuranishi space of a compact complex manifold. \endabstract
+These results rely on a geometric study of the Kuranishi space of a compact complex manifold.